TheRockCyberAromry-OTaylor/AWS-Identity-and-Access-Management-IAM-Project/12 - SalesAssoc.jane.md

 ##  IAM Policy: `Perms@SalesAssoc` for `SalesAssoc.jane`

 This IAM policy grants `SalesAssoc.jane` access to key AWS services for monitoring, storage, and analytics.
-It includes permissions for Amazon QuickSight, S3, SNS, CloudWatch metrics
+It includes permissions for Amazon QuickSight, S3, SNS, CloudWatch metrics and logs

 ```json
 {